Nodragem/Blog/content/post/gamedev/catchthecrown_release.md

 ## The Character Actions
 The Prabbits have several ways to hurt each other.
 They can throw lances, slap each other, pick up another Prabbit and make a lethal throw.
-To slap someone increase their fatigue (fatigue marks on his head), which will increase the respawning time the next time they die.
+To slap someone increases their fatigue (fatigue marks on his head), which will increase the respawning time the next time they die.
 Time is precious - the longer a player is waiting to respawn, the less they can collect gold or change the outcome of the game.

-{{< figure src="/Blog/img/gamedev/catchthecrown_release/spear_and_slap.gif" title="Spear, Slap, Trap Combo!
+{{<figure src="/Blog/img/gamedev/catchthecrown_release/spear_and_slap.gif" title="Spear, Slap, Trap Combo!
 I was alone recording, that's why Red is not moving :P" >}}

 ## What was not implemented
 Originally, Catch The Crown was thought to be a cooperative and competitive 2D platform game.
-A Shaman would have explained the competitive rules to the teenager Prabbits.
+A Shaman would have explained the competition rules to the teenager Prabbits.
 During a round, the players would have a common gold chest in addition to their own.
 The next level would be unlocked only if the common chest reaches a certain amount of Gold (you can still see this chest in the GUI).

-The levels would have been designed to force cooperative behaviour to get more common Gold.
+The levels would have been designed to force cooperative behavior to get more common Gold.
 Furthermore, the Shaman would summon creatures against which the Prabbits need to fight in cooperation.
 Thus, to win a tournament would encourage a competitive gameplay, while to unlock a new level would encourage a cooperative gameplay.

 Maybe later I will do a sequel where I will implement more of the stuff I wanted originally.
 In any case, I will probably come back with new levels for this version of the game.
 Hope you enjoy the game!